 If you have questions about the programme, please contact the study counsellor:

 If you are liable for tuition fees for this programme, you can submit an application for a scholarship to University of Gothenburg Study Scholarships and University of Gothenburg Study Scholarships Syria.
 Information about applying for these scholarships can be found here: http://www.scholars4dev.com/14248/the-university-of-gothenburg-study-sc…

 Programme structure and content

 You do not need to have studied languages at university level in the past, but you must have good reading and writing skills in the language that you choose to take your degree in.
-Read more about the language requirements under Prior learning.
+Read more about the language requirements under Prerequisites.

 The programme has an interdisciplinary structure, which means that you will study with students specialising in other languages as well, not just the language that you have selected.
 This in itself provides intercultural experiences within your studies, and prepares you for work in an international milieu.